CsillaFarkas/ParetoPick-R/README.md

 * AHP
   * the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency, therefore only when at least three sliders are NOT set to "Equal" is inconsistency considered at all
-  * normalising the dataframe prior to weighting it relies on scaling to between 0 and 1 using the old dataset as anchor
+  * normalising the dataframe prior to weighting relies on scaling to between 0 and 1.
+Should the individual solutions be spaced equally to get more effect through weighting?

 # To do
 ## Content
 * Visualising tab:
-  * add percentage change from full range to table (in color)
-  * find a way to visualise differences in objective spread
-  * better labels for parallel axis plot (replace "worst", "medium" etc.)
+  * parallel axis - get selected line to plot as top layer
+  * right color status quo

 * Correlation tab
   * output largest accepted correlation in bold over table/could also be part of default setting
-  * deviations_step is currently the default value
+  * (python: deviations_step is currently the default value)

 * Cluster tab
   * add possibility to limit range before clustering (where?), this is also useful for new default clustering